lkk270/cashdash2/README.md

 # [CASHDASH](https://cashdash.space/)

-## Next.js App built in Typescript and Prisma, Clerk, and More!
+## Next.js App built with Typescript and Prisma, Clerk, and More!

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
 This app integrates the following technologies: